singh-man/books/crackingTheCoding/18_advancedTopics.md

 1. Create a queue order, which will eventually store the valid topological sort.
 It is currently empty.
 2. Create a queue processNext.
 This queue will store the next nodes to process.
-3. Count the number of incoming edges of each node and set a class variable node. inbound.
+3. Count the number of incoming edges of each node and set a class variable node.inbound.
 Nodes typically only store their outgoing edges.
-However, you can count the inbound edges by walking through each node n and, for each of its outgoing edges (n,  x),  incrementing x. inbound.
+However, you can count the inbound edges by walking through each node n and, for each of its outgoing edges (n,  x),  incrementing x.inbound.
-4. Walk through the nodes again and add to processNext any node where x. inbound == 0.
+4. Walk through the nodes again and add to processNext any node where x.inbound == 0.
 5. While processNext is not empty, do the following:
     - Remove first node n from processNext.
     - For each edge (n,  x), decrement x.inbound.
 If x.inbound == 0, append x to processNext.